A Night at the Phare Cambodian Circus in Siem Reap

 - Shows rotate, so check the website ahead of time to find out what shows are on while you’re in Siem Reap.
 They’re all wonderful, but some are light and funny, such as Khmer Metal and new show Same Same But Different, while Sokha is more serious, a little sad, and abstract in parts, yet it still has its moments of sunshine and laughter.
 They’re my favourites.

-- Our advice: get there at 7.15pm, pick up your tickets, have a glass of wine and crispy spring rolls and Cambodian-style satay sticks at the cafe, then browse the gift shop for beautiful Cambodian-made products before the show.
+- Our advice: get there an hour before the show, pick up your tickets, have a glass of wine and crispy spring rolls and Cambodian-style satay sticks at the cafe, then browse the gift shop for beautiful Cambodian-made products before the show.

 - Make sure your tuk tuk driver knows the new location on Ring Road, south of the intersection with Sok San Road.
 If you’re coming from the centre of Siem Reap, allow 15 minutes for the trip in case of traffic.
 Have the driver wait for you or return at 9pm.